Online Counselling for Drinking Problems · Canterbury

 Canterbury blends a world-famous cathedral city with a large student population across its universities, and the two worlds bring different strains: the academic pressure and homesickness of student life, and a high cost of living in a small, historic city.
 For many, being surrounded by people their own age does little to ease a deeper sense of being unmoored.

-Beneath the calm, postcard surface of a historic city, struggle can be hard to voice.
-Online counselling offers a private route to support that asks nothing of appearances.
+Beneath a calm, historic surface, struggle can be hard to voice; a confidential online hour asks nothing of appearances.

 What I help with

-How online counselling for drinking problems can help
+How online counselling for drinking problems in Canterbury can help

 Daily or binge drinking